-Spanning eight states Interstate 40 is a major cross-country freeway connecting the Desert Southwest with the Southeastern United States.
+Spanning eight states Interstate 40 is a major cross country freeway connecting the Desert Southwest with the Southeastern United States.
 Starting in Barstow, California, the freeway generally follows the alignment of Historic U.S. 66 across the Mojave Desert into the high desert.
 Spanning the Colorado River west of Kingman, I-40 gains elevation on a course south of the Grand Canyon to the city of Flagstaff.
 Advancing east across New Mexico, the freeway spans the width of the state, converging with Interstate 25 in Albuquerque.

 High Priority Corridor

-The Big I
+The Big I – Albuquerque, New Mexico

-Crosstown Expressway in Oklahoma City
+Crosstown Expressway – Oklahoma City, Oklahoma

 California – 154.61